MrVignesh08/RavenGC/README.md

 # RAVEN GAMING CAFE WEB APPLICATION

-# TEAM MEMBERS

-1.Andrew-(Created forntend of this project)

-2.VigneshKumar-(Created backend & Database of this project)

-3.Praveen-(created AI bot for this project)

-4.Kishore-(Deployed this project and worked in azure portal)

 # ABSTRACT:
 The Raven Gaming Cafe project represents a comprehensive integration of HTML, CSS, JavaScript, PHP, and SQL to establish an immersive and user-friendly gaming environment.
 HTML serves as the backbone, structuring the website and providing a foundation for seamless navigation.
 CSS steps in to enhance visual aesthetics, ensuring a consistent and responsive design across various devices.
 JavaScript brings dynamism to the user interface, introducing interactive elements and real-time updates, thereby elevating the overall gaming experience.